 Before we deep dive into all things top surgery, it’s important to know that not all transgender people choose to get surgery.
 Whether or not you want top surgery has no bearing on the authenticity or validity of your gender identity.
-While top surgery can alleviate feelings of gender dysphoria for some, many people other than may choose to get it for a variety of reasons.
-Just know that your gender journey is entirely up to you and there is no one way to medically transition.
+While top surgery can alleviate feelings of gender dysphoria for some, many people choose to get it for a variety of reasons.
+Just know that your gender journey is entirely up to you, and there is no one way to medically transition.
 You are trans enough no matter what aspects of your body you do or don't change.

 What is top surgery?

 Top surgery (or gender-affirming chest reconstruction) is a surgical procedure in which the breast/chest tissue is removed to create a flatter, more “masculinized” chest.
 Some surgeons might refer to top surgery as “ftm chest masculinization.”
 While anyone of any gender can get top surgery, usually, trans men, transmasculine people, and other gender-expansive or non-binary people opt to get it.
 It’s important to note that while some people might resonate with the “masculinizing” language, other people’s top surgery journeys have nothing to do with masculinity.

 There are several different types of procedures that people opt for depending on their personal preferences, breast size, and goals.

 It’s important to know that top surgery is not an elective or cosmetic procedure, but a medically necessary and often life-saving surgery that allows trans people to live their lives fully.